egemenertugrul/rayneo-x2-ring-ble-gatt-client/README.md

 - **Ring-only use**: Does not require RayNeo X2 glasses; you can use the ring on its own.
 - **Headless**: No GUI; run from the command line or in scripts/automation.
-- **Uses GATT** — Discovers services/characteristics, enables notifications, and prints incoming data.
+- **Uses GATT**: Discovers services/characteristics, enables notifications, and prints incoming data.

 ## Requirements